bron322/SC2006VIFitness/README.md

 |   ├── VIFitnessDocumentation
 ```

 Initialise your `.env` file.
-Check `.env.example` in both VIFitnessFrontend and VIFitnessBackend for the environment variables you require.
+Check `.env.example` in both VIFitnessFrontend and VIFitnessBackend for the environment variables required.

 You will require: